 The City of Orange has produced a list of hot spots associated with FOG discharges.
 Hot spots are cleaned regularly every 3 to 6 months to minimize wastewater overflows.
-These hot spots can be found in Appendix G additional BMP training or installation of grease capturing devices.
-Where the source cannot be identified, the area is targeted for outreach through flier distribution of door hangers or educational letters.
-The area may also be added for frequent cleaning.
-All of this is considered instrumental in reducing wastewater overflows from hot spot areas.
-Based on the frequency of sewer spills the previous years, the program seems to be successful.
+These hot spots can be found in Appendix G

 G. Development and implementation of source control measures for all the sources of FOG discharged to the sanitary sewer system for each section identified in F. above.